micmejia/bible-dump/AMPC/John/John 1.md

-Who owe their birth neither to [^c]bloods nor to the will of the flesh [that of physical impulse] nor to the will of man [that of a natural father], but to God.
+Who owe their birth neither to bloods nor to the will of the flesh [that of physical impulse] nor to the will of man [that of a natural father], but to God.
 [They are born of God!]